 Picking What Clothes to Pack During Warmer Months

 Temperatures in most of Mexico are warm to hot most of the year.
 The rainy season runs from May through September, so that adds to the humidity factor.
-These are some things you definitely have to take into consideration when packing.
+These are some things you have to take into consideration when packing.

 When I travel during warmer months, I always make sure to pack some shorts, T-shirts, maybe a couple of polo shirts, a pair of khakis, a pair of sandals/flip-flops and a pair of sneakers.
-It’s also always a good idea to pack a nice pair of dark jeans/slacks/chinos and one or two button-down shirts in case you go to a club or nice restaurant.
-I always try to dress casual.
+It’s also always a good idea to pack a nice pair of dark jeans/slacks/chinos and one or two button-down shirts in case you go to a club or a nice restaurant.
+I always try to dress casually.
 It’s all about comfort.
 We’re on vacation after all!

 Shorts and T-shirts are great for both men and women.
 In addition to that, women might want to include some simple tank tops, light pants/leggings, a couple of skirts and a nice dress just in case.
 For footwear, I highly recommend bringing sneakers for those long walks, although you may want to add a pair of heels to dress it up if necessary.

 As a general rule, expert travelers recommend packing enough clothes for one week.
 If your trip lasts longer than that, you can “recycle” some of them or you will have to wash them.
-In any case, always think cotton clothes and light colors.
+In any case, always think of cotton clothes and light colors.
 They’re the best option for hot weather.

 You might also want to include some linen or manta (raw cotton) clothing.
 These include pants and guayaberas.
 They’re great for hot days!